|

 DATA

-After a number of requests by both academics and practitioners for the data on Active Share for mutual funds, I am now making it available to everyone.
+After a number of requests by both academics and practitioners for the data on Active Share for mutual funds, I am now making the historical data available to everyone.
 The data file shows the Active Share of U.S. equity mutual funds, computed separately each quarter when fund holdings are disclosed.
-The benchmark index has been chosen among the common indices (S&P 500, Russell 2000, etc.) as the one producing the lowest Active Share, i.e., the one that has the greatest overlap with fund holdings.
-The time period is 1990-2006.
+The benchmark index is the official benchmark index disclosed in the prospectus.
+However, the file also reports the benchmark index that produces the lowest Active Share.
+The time period is 1980-2009.

 Here are the rules for using the data: